Fortune Telling, Mandarin Style

 We swiftly assembled a small international team including an advisor from our Singapore operation who was fluent in Mandarin.
 Within 48 hours of our taking the call, the team arrived at the first Inner Mongolian site.
 The Chinese drilling contractor had thirty rigs spread over the vast, empty steppes, so this was merely the start of a whistle-stop tour.

 Our guys, often travelling hundreds of miles between sites, completed the investigation of a representative sample of rigs and developed a cost-and-time risk profile as a basis for forecasting.
+This was part of our Peak PRM (Project Risk Management) process which enables clients to understand the full range of known risks and to understand the known-unknowns.
 The report was presented at our client’s Hong Kong office within the timeframe everyone hoped for.

 The facts our team uncovered, and our resulting risk-based forecast, gave our client the confidence to make informed decisions that were vital to their potential investment.
 Armed with our intelligence, they maintained their reputation for making sound investments and reduced their potential for loss.